 Many Fortran statements and some intrinsic procedures return a status value.
-In most circumstances, status error values returned from statements that are not received by the invoking program result in the error termination of the program.
-Some programmers, however, in order to "keep going" accept the status value but do not examine it.
-This results in a program crash without an explanation when subsequent steps in the program rely upon the previous statements having completed successfully.
+In most circumstances, status error values that are not requested by the invoking program result in the error termination of the program.
+Some programmers, however, in order to "keep going" request the status value but do not examine it.
+This results in a